Himolde-IBE110/Labs/HTML-Clouds/README.md

 ```
 git push heroku master
 ```
-As the result you should have in your screen the message: "https://here-comes-your-site.herokuapp.com" deployed to Keroku.
+As the result you should have in your screen the message: "https://here-comes-your-site.herokuapp.com" deployed to Heroku.

 My test web site is published on the url https://my-static-test01.herokuapp.com/